si-design/iminib3d/readme.txt

-iMiniB3D v0.5
+iMiniB3D v0.6
 -------------

-By Simon Harrison (so@si-design.co.uk)
+By Simon Harrison
+Email: si@si-design.co.uk
+Twitter: @si_design

 iMiniB3D Terms of Use
 ---------------------

 You are free to use iMiniB3D as you wish.
+If you do anything cool with it please let me know, and a credit in your published app/game would be very much appreciated!

 iMiniB3D Info
 -------------